qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - How can i access archived emails
 - Where do I see my archived messages?
 - How do I delete archived messages?
 - The All Archive is showing not the emails I have manually archived, but an assortment of received/sent emails.
-I can find the archived emails I received from one email by manually adding "Archive" for that one email, but Archive is not an option for the other email account.
+I can find the archived emails I received from one email by manually adding Archive for that one email, but Archive is not an option for the other email account.
 Please add a more functional archive feature, as I have archived many emails and now have no idea where they are.
 - How do I access Archived emails?
 - I create a new archive folder for each year on my exchange account.
 How do I set up the app to archive messages to a specific archive folder?
 - Archiving threads.
 When I try to archive a conversation, I have to archive each email.
 It’d be more useful to archive The whole conversation in one swipe.